-Standard & Poor's ("S&P") Long-Term Issue Credit Ratings:
+Standard & Poor's Financial Services LLC ("S&P") Long-Term Issue Credit Ratings:

-The following descriptions of S&P's long-term corporate and municipal bond ratings have been published by Standard & Poor's Financial Services LLC.
+The following descriptions of S&P's long-term issue credit ratings have been published by Standard & Poor's Financial Services LLC.

 AAA - An obligation rated 'AAA' has the highest rating assigned by S&P Global Ratings.
-The obligor's capacity to meet its financial commitment on the obligation is extremely strong.
+The obligor's capacity to meet its financial commitments on the obligation is extremely strong.

 AA - An obligation rated 'AA' differs from the highest-rated obligations only to a small degree.
-The obligor's capacity to meet its financial commitment on the obligation is very strong.
+The obligor's capacity to meet its financial commitments on the obligation is very strong.

 A - An obligation rated 'A' is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
-However, the obligor's capacity to meet its financial commitment on the obligation is still strong.
+However, the obligor's capacity to meet its financial commitments on the obligation is still strong.